 Fraud against the NHS is not a victimless crime – it diverts much needed public funds into fraudsters’ pockets and it needs to be stamped out.
 Some people are not aware that fraud is a problem for the NHS, or even know what fraud is or how it is committed.

-FRAUD involves dishonestly making a false representation, failing to disclose information or abusing a position held, with the intention of making a financial gain or causing a financial loss to the Trust.
+FRAUD involves dishonestly making a false representation, failing to disclose information or abusing a position held, with the intention of making a financial gain or causing a financial loss to the NHS Organisation.

 BRIBERY or CORRUPTION involves offering, promising or giving a payment or benefit-in-kind in order to influence others to use their position in an improper way to gain an advantage.